Fagiano Okayama: History

 They were formed in 1975 after the old Kawasaki Steel Mizushima F.C. moved to Kobe, who are now Vissel Kobe.

 The old boys of the club formed a new club which they called the "River Free Kickers" (RFK).
 For years thereafter the club played in the prefectural league.
-In 2003, they assumed the name "Fagiano Okayama" and began rising in the ranks.
+In 2003, they assumed the name Fagiano Okayama and began rising in the ranks.

 In 2005, Fagiano Okayama were promoted into the Chugoku Regional League.
-In July 2007, Fagiano became the first club ever to attain the J. League Associate Membership while still playing in a division below the JFL.
-On December 2, 2007, Fagiano gained promotion to the JFL courtesy of winning the first place in the regional playoff games.
+In July 2007, Fagiano became the first club ever to attain the J.League Associate Membership while still playing in a division below the JFL.
+On 2 December 2007, Fagiano gained promotion to the JFL courtesy of winning the first place in the regional playoff games.

-On 2008, they secured 4th place in the last JFL match week, thereby qualifying for J. League promotion below Tochigi S.C. and Kataller Toyama; on December 1 promotion was made official by J. League and Okayama competed in J2 for the first time in 2009.
+In 2008, they secured 4th place in the last JFL match week, thereby qualifying for J.League Division 2 promotion below Tochigi SC and Kataller Toyama.
+On 1 December 2008, promotion was made official by J.League and Okayama competed in J.League Division 2 for the first time in their history from 2009 season.

+On 7 December 2024, Fagiano Okayama secured promotion to the J1 League for the first time in their history after defeating Vegalta Sendai 2–0 in the promotion play-off final, ending their 16-year stay in the J2 League.

 Their main sponsor is Okayama Gas and their back sponsor is the Sanyo Shinbun, a local newspaper in Okayama.

-The club currently 15th consecutive season of second tier in 2023.

-Stadium
+Stadiums

-Their home stadium is City Light Stadium, in Okayama City, though some home matches are played at Tsuyama Stadium, in Tsuyama.
+Their home stadium is JFE Harenokuni Stadium in Okayama City, though some home matches are played at Tsuyama Stadium, in Tsuyama.

+Training grounds are Masada Soccer Stadium and Prefecture Kanzakiyama Park Athletics Stadium, both are in Okayama City.